eduu.school: connecting with pupils in-school and remotely. Access free sample resources today!

 £18.00 per 10-copy pack of termly tests for each subject and year group.

-How can termly standardised assessment suites be used outside of the recommended test windows to evaluate what pupils have learned when they return to the classroom?
+Using my assessments outside of the recommended test windows to evaluate what pupils have learned, as well as understanding which areas they need more help with, when they return to the classroom.

 A summary of these termly standardised assessments.